HEAR MY DEAD FRIENDS

 I will take to the grave only the sorrow of an unfinished song" -Nazim Hikmet

-(in production, funded by the Canadian Arts Council)
+(in post-production, funded by the Canadian Arts Council)

-Logline: An Iranian refugee flies in to Toronto to witness his son’s (filmmaker) community installation for an all-night arts festival in Toronto.
+An Iranian refugee flies to Toronto to witness his son’s community art installation for an all-night festival in Toronto.
 The process is a reminder of their shared history, but it surfaces frustrations rooted in their inadvertent yet sharply contrasted cultural differences.

 "LIGHT, FORM & THE STAGE"

 Series of projection mapping workshops geared for live theatre,

 hybrid documentary film, 2021

 Logline: reality and the virtual blur as an artist prepares to meet an unexpected guest at the most ambitious installation of his career yet.

 Premise: one must be weary when gazing into the abyss for slowly but surely it can overtake your entire life transforming you to that which you've most feared.

 Synopsis: Magi is a world-renowned artist and tech genius that has always felt disconnected from society with little interest in people around him. except for the artwork - that is until he hears that his estranged mother will be attending his upcoming installation...Tormented by reality-distorting hallucinations enhanced by cybernetic implants, Magi is set on the path to self-destruction when reality is blurred with his virtual creations.
 His personal assistant, Sana is the only one that he truly cares for, but she too is pushed away.
 On the road to redemption, interrogated by his dark past, Magi must be cautious when gazing into the abyss for slowly it can overtake his entire life, transforming him to that which he's most feared.